UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 ### 2.4 Download test data
 You can download our test data via: XXX

-Then put the data file under the Bwb folder, "/BioDepot-workflow-builder".
+Then create a new directory, "/BioDepot-workflow-builder/trans_data", and put the data file under that directory.

-Click "ReadAndPartition" widget and click "start", then the workflow will run.
+Click "ReadAndPartition" widget and click "start", and the workflow will run.
+You should see the same running result as we shown in section 1.

 ## 3. Modify the workflow and widgets
 ### 3.1.
 Change input & output